SixArm/sixarm_ruby_sign_in_simple/README.md

 ## Introduction

-Sign in simple methods for a typical rails web application.
+SignInSimple provides methods for authentication in apps, such as typical Ruby On Rails web applications.

+SignInSimple accepts the user's username and password, then verifies them.

 For docs go to <http://sixarm.com/sixarm_ruby_sign_in_simple/doc>